 My first in-room breakfast of the trip after nearly 2 weeks – which cost approx $6 – is good.
 The room is not however.
 It’s so dark, even with the curtains open, that I have to turn all the lights on in the room at 9 am!
 It’s just so gloomy and depressing.
-As I glimpsed last night, the view out of the windows is into an alcove with other bedrooms so there’s hardly any natural light getting into the room.
+As I glimpsed last night, the view out of the windows is into an alcove with other bedrooms.
+There’s hardly any natural light allowed into the room.

 I’ve booked the 10.45 am Dallas Single Trolley Tour with Dallas Super Tours around the city sights.
 When we depart, it’s just me and the driver.
 We do pick up another lady at the first stop but that’s it for passengers today.
-The tour is supposed to be ‘non-stop’ but the driver does stop once and let’s us walk around, plus she lets the lady off later on and tells her when the next bus will be around.
-They’ve obviously changed the schedule since I booked but I don’t have the time to get off anywhere.
+The tour is supposed to be ‘non-stop’ but the driver does stop once and let’s us walk around.
+She also lets the lady off later on and tells her when the next bus will be around.
+They’ve obviously changed the schedule since I booked.
+However I don’t have the time to get off anywhere even if I wanted.
 My next appointment means I need to stay onboard and do the tour in one go.

 The tour lasts about 90 minutes and is good.
 I get to see around the city and learn about its history from the driver-guide.
 There wasn’t anywhere that cried out to me to get off and have a look around so the fact I didn’t use the hop on-off facility wasn’t an issue.
 Back at the departure point I’m in good time for my pre-booked tour of the JFK Sixth Floor Museum in the former Texas School Book Depository, the scene of JFK’s assassination.